swaptacular/swpt_accounts/protocol.rst

 config : string
    Additional account configuration settings.
 Different server implementations may use different formats for this field.
-An empty string SHOULD be a valid value, which represents the default configuration settings. [#config-limitations]_
+An empty string MUST always be a valid value, which represents the default configuration settings. [#config-limitations]_

 ts : date-time